ittipol/CICD-GitOps-Observability/git/README.md

 # All files in last commit will be in staging area
 git status

-# When edit complete then run git add
+# When editing complete then run git add
 git add .

 # Commit